University of Tokyo Library: General Library (Hongo)

-The General Library is open to faculty members, graduate students, undergraduate students, auditors, personnel, and others who have been approved by the director.
-Former faculty members, personnel, and alumni are also allowed to use it.
+The General Library is open to faculty members, students, auditors, members of staff, and others who have been approved by the director.
+Former faculty members, members of staff, and alumni are also allowed access.

 ILL service provides access to the holding of the General Library through interlibrary loan of original material.
 Loan service is available to university libraries in Japan.